Chiral oscillations in terms of the zitterbewegung effect

-To conclude, we have shown how chiral oscillations can be mathematically related to the {\em zitterbewegung} motion described by the velocity (Dirac) operator {\boldmath$\alpha$}.
-Once we have assumed the neutrino electroweak interactions at the source and detector are ({\em left}) chiral $\left(\overline{\psi} \gamma^{\mu}(1 - \gamma^{\5})\psi W_{\mu}\right)$, only the component with negative chirality contributes to the propagation, therefore, chiral oscillations can take place in the context of neutrino quantum oscillation phenomena.
-We remind that, in the usual (standard) treatment of vacuum neutrino oscillations, the use of scalar mass-eigenstate wave packets composed exclusively by positive frequency plane-wave solutions is implicitly assumed.
-Although the standard oscillation formula can predict the correct result when {\em properly} interpreted, a satisfactory description of fermionic (spin one-half) particles requires the use of the Dirac equation as evolution equation for the propagating mass-eigenstates.
-Consequently, the the spinorial form and the interference between positive and negative frequency components of the mass-eigenstate wave packets leads to the possibility of chiral coupled with flavor oscillations which effectively introduce some small modifications to the {\em standard} flavor conversion formula \cite{Ber04} when it concerns with non-relativistic neutrinos.
+To end up, given that neutrino electroweak interactions at the source and detector are presumably ({\em left}) chiral $\left(\overline{\varphi} \Gamma^{\nu}(1 - \Gamma^{\5})\varphi W_{\nu}\right)$, only the component with negative chirality contributes to the propagation.
+Hence {\em ZWB} -like oscillations can take place in the scenario of neutrino oscillations.
+It is remarkable that, in the standard treatment of neutrino flavor conversion mechanism, mass-eigenstate wave packets built with only positive frequency solutions is implicitly assumed.
+Even if the standard oscillation predicts fiducial results when suitably interpreted, a more satisfactory description involving bi-spinor structures require the use of the Dirac formalism for the propagating mass-eigenstates.
+Consequently, the spinorial form and the superposition between positive and negative frequencies of the mass-eigenstate wave packets leads to the possibility of chiral coupled with flavor oscillations \cite{Ber04}, even when it concerns with non-relativistic neutrinos.